mjucker/pv_atmos/README.md

 analysis as well as grid information.

 These routines are not limited to any kind of data, and can be used with any data, or even without data, to add a custom grid to a visualization.
+By default, the axes are named 'lon', 'lat', and 'pressure [hPa]', but this can be changed with the variable 'AxisNames' in the function 'AddGrid'.

 Releases